 Another added benefit?
 It’s easy to share tracking information with both your customers and colleagues through the xChange platform.

 Track bill of lading easily on our platform

-When you sign up as a member on xChange, you’ll have access to a transparent marketplace for buyers and sellers.
+When you sign up as a member of Container xChange, you’ll have access to a transparent marketplace for buyers and sellers.
 We’ll handle everything in between.
 Search for containers, negotiate deals, make payments and receive invoices, all in the same place.
 All prices on the platform are negotiable, so you can sign a deal only when you’re 100% comfortable with every aspect of it.

-With xChange, it’s quick and easy to increase your fleet, whether you want to buy or lease containers.
+With us, it’s quick and easy to increase your fleet, whether you want to buy or lease containers.
 Once you’ve got your fleet up and running, you’ll be able to easily manage your entire container logistics process from the comfort of your couch, with our fully automated system.

 Are you ready to save time and money, by tracking your fleets automatically?
-Learn how xChange can help you track your entire container fleet all in one place.
+Learn how Container xChange can help you track your entire container fleet all in one place.
 Neatly and efficiently!
-Click below to start today. 👇
+Click below to start today.

 Can you track a bill of lading?

 You can track a bill of lading using the bill of lading number.
 The bill of lading number can help the shipper to locate the position of a container along its journey.

 How can I find my bill of lading number?